 Porsche 911 GT2 RS

-The fastest, most powerful and slightly insane road-approved 911 is ready for launch: The new Porsche 911 GT2 RS.
-A 700hp and 750Nm biturbo lightweight two-seater with looks to match it's staggering performance.
+The fastest, most powerful, and slightly insane road-approved 911 is ready for launch: The new Porsche 911 GT2 RS.
+A 700hp and 750Nm Biturbo lightweight two-seater with looks to match its staggering performance.

-The engine builds on the 3.8-litre in the 911 Turbo S at 427 kW (580 hp).
+The engine builds on the 3.8-liter in the 911 Turbo S at 427 kW (580 hp).
 In order to increase performance, large turbochargers push an increased volume of process air into the combustion chambers.
 A new additional cooling system delivers optimum cooling at peak loads and, at very high temperatures, sprays the charge-air cooler with water.
 This causes the gas temperature to fall in the overpressure range and ensures optimum power output, even under extreme conditions.
-The customised GT seven-speed double-clutch transmission (PDK) in the new GT2 RS enables power to be transferred with uninterrupted traction.
+The customized GT seven-speed double-clutch transmission (PDK) in the new GT2 RS enables the power to be transferred with uninterrupted traction.
 What's more, the specially developed exhaust system is made from extra-lightweight titanium, weighs around seven kilograms less than the system used in the 911 Turbo and delivers an emotional sound without precedent.

 Racing chassis for outstanding dynamic cornering